brett11/games/README.md

 ### ...from inside the project

-Clone the project, cd into the project directory, and then run the following command:
+Clone the project, cd into the project directory, and then run the following commands:

+    $ bundle install
     $ bundle exec ruby lib/games.rb

 ## How to Test